SufficientlySecure/donations/README.md

 # Android Donations Lib

-Android Donations Lib supports donations by Google Play Store, PayPal, and Flattr.
+Android Donations Lib supports donations by Google Play Store, Flattr, PayPal, and Bitcoin.

 It is used in my projects AdAway, FasterGPS, and NTP-Sync.

 ## Changelog
+### 2.2
+* Updated build files
+* Added bitcoin support (thanks to Oleg Vaskevich)

 ### 2.1
 * Permissions are now defined per product flavor, they were removed from library's AndroidManifest